-But despite popular belief, perfect memory is more of a curse than a superpower.
-What matters at this very moment most likely won't matter a day from now, and remembering it is just a waste of compute — if not an active distraction.
-The same philosophy goes for your favorite agents: you want them to remember the things that matter to you, so you don't have to repeat yourself — not to remember everything.
+It is tempting to remember everything, but perfect memory is more of a curse than a superpower.
+Most of what matters at this very moment won't matter a day from now, and remembering it is at best wasted compute, at worst an active distraction.
+What you want from an agent is what you want from a good colleague: not total recall, just the handful of things that mean you never have to repeat yourself.

 Recency bias

-Our current selves are not a good judge of what is worth remembering.
-We tend to significantly overvalue recent events and experiences, thinking we must remember all of it.
-Thankfully, our brains have evolved to do most of their memory formation in the subconscious — and especially during sleep, at a remove from the moment that made everything feel so urgent.
+We are poor judges, in the moment, of what's worth remembering.
+Whatever just happened feels significant, which is exactly why our brains do most of their real memory formation later, in the subconscious and especially during sleep, at a remove from the moment that made everything feel so urgent.

 Memory forms in the background